 There are many ways to prepare for a court battle, but a few key strategies stick out as most important.
 The first step you or anyone else facing this legal issue should do is to seek out an experienced family law attorney.
 The second step is to utilize that attorney’s guidance to compile all the relevant information and evidence, and to use those items to develop a strong argument for the judge.

 The outcome of the case is determined by a family law judge.
 Although a judgment is required, judges will not make decisions without evidence to support it.
 Gathering data and constructing a reasonable case is the most effective strategy in preparing for family law court.

 Washington RCW 26.20 – Visit the Washington State Legislature page to view Chapter 26.20 of the Revised Code of Washington (RCW).
 The page compiles all of the statutes relevant to domestic partnerships in Washington.
 Sections include family abandonment, family nonsupport, evidence, proof of wilfulness.

 Non-Marital Relationships Lawyer in King County, WA

 No matter how the relationship ended, or what the circumstances are financially, if you were in a committed, long-term relationship in the state of Washington, you might be legally entitled to certain benefits or property.
 Going to court and fighting for what you deserve takes guts, and it takes quality legal assistance.

 At Law Offices of Shana E. Thompson, the case-specific needs of our clients are the highest priority.
 From the time our clients decide to entrust their cases to us, our team of legal veterans will work tirelessly and aggressively to build, refine, and present an argument for their claims.
-Contact us today at (206) 712-2756 to schedule a free consultation.
+Contact us today at (206) 712-2756 to schedule your first consultation.
 Law Offices of Shana E. Thompson represents clients in King County, Kitsap County, Snohomish County, Pierce County, and many more in the surrounding area.